Table of Contents

 iss

-Set your authorization server’s token endpoint URI.
+Set the token endpoint URL.

 6. shall authenticate clients using one of the following methods:

-- MTLS as specified in section 2 of [RFC8705]
+- MTLS as specified in Section 2 of [RFC8705], or

-- private_key_jwt as specified in section 9 of [OIDC]
+as specified in Section 9 of [OIDC];

 .